jbistis/SailWatchPro-Public/README.md

 - Boats must be on the same race leg

 ### Lateral Separation (LAT SEP)
-Shows the perpendicular distance from each boats current position to the rhumb line:
+Shows the perpendicular distance from each boat's current position to the rhumb line:
 - **Positive values with "P"**: Boat is to port of the course line
 - **Negative values with "S"**: Boat is to starboard of the course line
 - Helps identify tactical positioning and potential crossing situations